 From festivals to nature walks, here are our recommendations for plans this month:

 Imagine sitting in the warm glow of a thousand candles, with a live orchestra softly strumming classic tunes in an ornate historic building.
-Candlelight Concerts mesh the magic of live performance with a multi-sensory musical experience for a jaw dropping performance!
+Candlelight concerts mesh the magic of live performance with a multi-sensory musical experience for a jaw dropping performance!
 October brings two unique Candlelight experiences to Boston.

 - If you’re in for a spine-chilling musical performance, check out the Haunted Evening of Halloween Classics!